 - No purposeful movement

 Most comas only last for a couple of weeks.
-After that, patients may progress to the next stage of recovery.
+After that, survivors may progress to the next stage of recovery.

 Stage 2.
 Vegetative State (Generalized Response, Total Assistance)

-Many people often confuse comas and vegetative states with each other, but they are actually separate states of consciousness.
+Comas and vegetative states are often believed to be the same, but they are actually two separate states of consciousness.

-The primary difference between comas and vegetative states are the neurological responses the patient displays.
-In a coma, there are no responses at all.
-In a vegetative state, the person has regained some of their reflexes.
+The primary difference between comas and vegetative states are the neurological responses the survivor displays.
+In a coma, individuals are completely unresponsive.
+In a vegetative state, the survivor has regained some of their reflexes.

-People in a vegetative state may sometimes seem awake.
-Their eyes might open and close, and they can even react to pain and loud noises.
+Survivors in a vegetative state may sometimes appear to be awake.
+Their eyes may open and close, and they can even react to pain and loud noises.
 However, they are not yet truly conscious.
 Rather these reactions, which are often delayed, are caused by autonomic responses of the brain that are still intact or have begun to heal themselves.